 Key Fact

-Ozempic (semaglutide) targets GLP-1 receptors only, while Mounjaro (tirzepatide) activates both GIP and GLP-1 receptors for more potent blood sugar and weight reduction.
+Ozempic targets GLP-1 receptors only, while Mounjaro activates both GIP and GLP-1 receptors — a difference in mechanism of action.

-Ozempic (semaglutide) and Mounjaro (tirzepatide) belong to the incretin therapy class but differ fundamentally in how they work at the receptor level.
+Ozempic and Mounjaro belong to the incretin therapy class but differ in how they work at the receptor level.
 This distinction in mechanism underpins the clinical differences observed across trials.

-Ozempic contains semaglutide, a GLP-1 receptor agonist that exclusively binds to GLP-1 receptors.
-By mimicking the natural incretin hormone GLP-1, Ozempic enhances glucose-dependent insulin secretion from pancreatic beta cells, suppresses glucagon release from alpha cells, slows gastric emptying, and reduces appetite through central nervous system signaling.
+Ozempic's active ingredient is a GLP-1 receptor agonist that binds to GLP-1 receptors.
+By mimicking the natural incretin hormone GLP-1, it enhances glucose-dependent insulin secretion from pancreatic beta cells, suppresses glucagon release from alpha cells, slows gastric emptying, and reduces appetite through central nervous system signaling.
 Developed by Novo Nordisk, Ozempic was approved by the FDA in December 2017 for type 2 diabetes and is dosed at 0.5 mg, 1 mg, or 2 mg weekly.

-Mounjaro contains tirzepatide, a dual GIP/GLP-1 receptor agonist developed by Eli Lilly.
-In addition to all the GLP-1 effects that Ozempic provides, Mounjaro also activates GIP receptors, which enhance insulin sensitivity in peripheral tissues, improve fat metabolism, and contribute to beta-cell preservation.
-This dual activity produces more potent effects on both blood sugar reduction and body weight.
+Mounjaro's active ingredient is a dual GIP/GLP-1 receptor agonist developed by Eli Lilly.
+In addition to the GLP-1 effects that Ozempic provides, it also activates GIP receptors, which enhance insulin sensitivity in peripheral tissues, improve fat metabolism, and contribute to beta-cell preservation.
 Mounjaro was FDA-approved in May 2022 and is available in doses from 2.5 mg to 15 mg weekly.
-The SURPASS-2 trial directly comparing these medications confirmed the clinical relevance of the dual mechanism.
+A head-to-head diabetes trial of these two medications examined the clinical relevance of the dual mechanism.

-In the SUSTAIN clinical trial program, Ozempic reduced A1C by 1.5 to 1.8 percentage points from baseline, depending on the dose and comparator.
-SUSTAIN-7 showed semaglutide 1 mg reduced A1C by 1.6 percentage points over 40 weeks.
-A significant proportion of patients reached the target A1C of under 7.0% — approximately 67-79% depending on the study.
+In its clinical trial program, Ozempic reduced A1C by roughly 1.5 to 1.8 percentage points from baseline, depending on the dose and comparator, and a significant proportion of patients reached the target A1C of under 7.0 percent.

-These differences are clinically meaningful.
-A 0.5% additional A1C reduction translates to measurably lower risks of diabetic complications including retinopathy, nephropathy, and neuropathy over the long term.
+These differences are clinically meaningful, since lower A1C is associated with reduced risks of diabetic complications including retinopathy, nephropathy, and neuropathy over the long term.

 While both medications are indicated for diabetes rather than weight loss, the weight reduction they produce is significant and often a major factor in prescribing decisions for patients with type 2 diabetes and concurrent obesity.

-For patients with type 2 diabetes and a BMI over 30, the additional weight loss benefit of tirzepatide can improve insulin sensitivity, reduce the need for other diabetes medications, and address multiple cardiometabolic risk factors simultaneously.
+Mounjaro also produces weight loss in diabetes populations, with dose-dependent average reductions in its clinical trial program.
+For patients with type 2 diabetes and a BMI over 30, the weight loss benefit of either medication can improve insulin sensitivity, reduce the need for other diabetes medications, and address multiple cardiometabolic risk factors simultaneously.

 Ozempic and Mounjaro share a similar gastrointestinal side effect profile, as expected from their shared GLP-1 receptor agonist activity.
-However, rates differ between the two medications based on clinical trial reporting.
+Rates vary between the two medications based on clinical trial reporting.

 Both medications carry warnings for pancreatitis, gallbladder disease, and a theoretical risk of medullary thyroid carcinoma based on animal data.
 Hypoglycemia risk is low for both when used without insulin or sulfonylureas, since their insulin-stimulating effects are glucose-dependent.